conery/dexter/docs/tut_init.md

 Dexter will find the name for the new database in the configuration file, create the new database, and add the accounts.

-> _Note:_  You can use `accounts.journal` instead of `accounts,csv`.
+> _Note:_  You can use `accounts.journal` instead of `accounts.csv`.
 They have the same definitions, just in different formats.
 Dexter will figure out which format to use based on the file name extension.

 You can use the `info` command to verify the database was created:
 ```shell